-A tripartite agreement is a legal agreement or contract between three individuals or parties.
+Tripartite agreements — also known as tri-party agreements — are legal agreements or contracts between three individuals or parties.
 These agreements can be a useful tool when setting up a tripartite employment relationship to grow your international workforce.

 An example of a tripartite agreement is ‘novation’.
 In novation, rights and obligations under the original contract are transferred from the original party, to a new third party.
 All parties must consent to novation.